cmmvio/cmmv-docs-en/7-Modules/Repository.md

 ## Settings

-To ensure that the ``@cmmv/repository`` module works correctly with your project, you need to define the database configurations in a ``.cmmv.config.js`` file.
+To ensure that the ``@cmmv/repository`` module works correctly with your project, you need to define the database configurations in a ``.cmmv.config.cjs`` file.
 This file serves as the central configuration for your project, including the repository settings for database interaction.

 ```javascript
 module.exports = {